 Emotions can affect the treatment

 It is understood that emotions play a big role when it comes to carrying out important medical procedures.
-Take an example of surgery; would you be hesitant when you are doing a surgery of a random person or when you are doing it for your mom, dad or a sibling?
-Clearly, the more close the relation, the more hesitant you are.
+Take an example of surgery; would you be hesitant when you are doing surgery of a random person or when you are doing it for your mom, dad or a sibling?
+Clearly, the more closely the relation, the more hesitant you are.
 To be on the safe side, doctors should avoid carrying out major consultations and treatments of their relatives; daily consultation and dietary advice, however, will not be an issue.